G-15 (Eritrea)

 The G-15 (Group 15) was a group of 15 senior officials from Eritrea's ruling party, the People's Front for Democracy and Justice, who in 2001 authored an open letter criticising President Isaias Afewerki.
-The letter condemned the President's actions as "illegal and unconstitutional" and called for democratic dialogue and reforms."
+The letter condemned the President's actions as "illegal and unconstitutional" and called for democratic dialogue and reforms.
 In September 2001, the government responded by arresting eleven of the signatories, along with eleven independent journalists who had reported on their demands.
-The Government of Eritrea alleges that this group had committed an act of treason but none have been charged for any offence.
-Since 2001, none have been seen again, and all have been held incommunicado without trial.
+The Government of Eritrea alleged that this group had committed an act of treason but none have ever been charged for any offence.

 Background

 In the aftermath of the 1998–2000 war with Ethiopia, an internal dissent movement began to question President Isaias Afwerki's authority.
 This opposition first manifested publicly in October 2000, when a group of thirteen prominent Eritrean diaspora intellectuals, known as the G-13, sent a confidential letter to the President.
 They criticised the "advent of one-man dominance" and the government's failure to develop democratic institutions.
 Concurrently, dissent was growing within the top ranks of the ruling EPLF/PFDJ party itself.
 Senior political and military leaders, who would later form the G-15, became increasingly concerned that the President had neglected to convene meetings of the party's Central Council and the National Assembly during the war and had failed to organise a new party congress or national elections.
 This internal party opposition, joined by independent newspapers and civil society representatives, challenged the government's conduct and pushed for a return to a collective leadership model, setting the stage for the G-15's more public challenge in May 2001.